kubernetes/cloud-provider-openstack/docs/using-controller-manager-with-kubeadm.md

     ```

     You can find an example kubeadm.conf in `manifests/controller-manager/kubeadm.conf`.
 Follow the usual steps to install the network plugin and then bootstrap the other nodes using `kubeadm join`.
+    _Note, your nodes may not have an External IP address.
+This will cause logs and CNI to have have issues until the cluster provider is complete.
+Reference https://github.com/kubernetes/kubernetes/pull/75229 for further information._

 - Allow controller-manager to have access `/etc/kubernetes/cloud-config`.